Edwards Aquifer Information

 • Toothless Blind Catfish

-The Toothless Blindcatfish, Trogloglanis pattersoni is found only in the Bexar Co. area of the San Antonio section of the aquifer.
+The Toothless Blindcat, Trogloglanis pattersoni is found only in the Bexar Co. area of the San Antonio section of the aquifer.
 It is found in wells from 1350 feet deep to 2,000 feet deep.
 It is listed by the State of Texas as threatened.

 Widemouth Blind Catfish

-The Widemouth Blindcatfish, Satan eurystomus is found only in the San Antonio section of the Aquifer, under Bexar County.
+The Widemouth Blindcat, Satan eurystomus is found only in the San Antonio section of the Aquifer, under Bexar County.
 It is found in wells from 1350 feet deep to 2,000 feet deep.
 It is the top carnivore in this section of the aquifer ecosystem.
 It is listed by the State of Texas as threatened.

 • The Cascade Caverns Salamander, Eurycea latitans is found only in the subterranean waters of Cascade Caverns (Kendall County, Texas).
 It is pale, with somewhat darker coloration on the upper body.
 Eyes are buried beneath the skin.
 Listed by the State of Texas as threatened.